November 15-17, 2019 Whitbourne Woodcutting Trip (36 Photos)

 34.

-33. With the woodstoves lit, I loaded my new (to me) Sthil MS250 chainsaw into Project Argo and headed up the back trail to where we planned to cut firewood on the property.
+33. With the woodstoves lit I loaded my new (to me) Sthil MS250 chainsaw into Project 6x6 and headed in the back trail where we planned to cut firewood.

-32. The new saw is awesome and a huge improvement over my old 42cc Poulan which never ran well, had a tiny chain, and was way underpowered.
+32. The new saw is awesome and a huge improvement over my old 42cc Poulan which never ran great, had a tiny chain, and was way underpowered.

 31. There were some windfalls blown down across the old trail so I spent Friday afternoon cutting and bucking them to have the trail open and ready to use Saturday morning.